Michael18811380328/HelloBlog/personal/docs/economy/Who Wants to Be a Millionaire.md

 One million dollars is worth less and less every day…

-In the critically acclaimed movie series *Austin Powers*, the villain Dr. Evil cryogenically freezes himself in 1967 and wakes up 30 years later.
-Determined to terrorize the world, he steals a nuclear weapon and demands a payment of \$1 million from the United Nations…
+In the critically（批判性的） acclaimed（广受好评的） movie series *Austin Powers*（王牌大贱谍）, the villain（恶棍） Dr. Evil cryogenically（低温） freezes himself in 1967 and wakes up 30 years later.
+Determined to terrorize（恐吓） the world, he steals a nuclear weapon and demands（要求） a payment of \$1 million from the United Nations…

 To his surprise, leaders from around the world started to laugh at him.

-As his right-hand man, No. 2, pointed out in an earlier scene, “\$1 million isn’t exactly a lot of money these days.”
+As his right-hand man（得力助手）, No. 2, pointed out in an earlier scene（较早的场景）, “\$1 million isn’t exactly a lot of money these days.”

 It’s true.
 One million dollars wasn’t much in 1997.
 And it sure isn’t much today…

-Consider this… Earlier this year, someone in Maryland won the Powerball for \$731 million (and claimed a \$547 million lump sum).
+Consider this… Earlier this year, someone in Maryland（马里兰） won the Powerball（强力球） for \$731 million (and claimed a \$547 million lump 块 sum).
 Jeff Bezos, the founder of Amazon (AMZN), has a net worth of \$190 billion.
-And Apple (AAPL) now has a market cap of \$2.2 *trillion*.
+And Apple (AAPL) now has a market cap（市值） of \$2.2 *trillion*.

 Numbers keep getting bigger and bigger.
 And it’s also true for your retirement… Living comfortably is more expensive these days.

-A nest egg of \$1 million, which used to be the dream of many Americans, might not even be enough to live comfortably in your retirement.
+A nest egg（储备金） of \$1 million, which used to be the dream of many Americans, might not even be enough to live comfortably in your retirement.
 According to a 2020 survey by Charles Schwab, many folks believe they need \$1.9 million to retire.

-Fortunately, having more than \$1 million saved isn’t as daunting a task as it used to be.
+Fortunately, having more than \$1 million saved isn’t as daunting（令人生畏的） a task as it used to be.
 You just need two things… time, and a good rate of return.

 Take a look at the table below.
 It shows you how many years it will take you to become a millionaire based on how much you save each year and your annual rate of return.